nitram/nitram/README.md

   <img align="center" width="40px" src="https://avatars.dicebear.com/api/initials/O.svg" />
 </h1>

-<samp>This is Martin, a software developer.
-I can build creative and elegant applications but I can't fix your printer.
+<samp>This is Martin, a software developer and sometimes, a teacher.
+I can build creative and elegant applications but I can't fix your printer.</samp>

 <br>